shanecoen/code-institute-portfolio-2/README.md

 #### Quiz Answer Option Buttons:

-Once the user is presented with a quiz question the will also see four large answer buttons in front of them.
+Once the user is presented with a quiz question they will also see four large answer buttons in front of them.
 These questions are multiple choice and only one answer is correct.
-They must chhose one answer to proceed to the next question.
-If they choose the correct answer the button will trun green and the font will also change colour.
+They must choose one answer to proceed to the next question.
+If they choose the correct answer the button will turn green and the font will also change colour.
 An incorrect answer will turn red.
 After choosing an answer the next question will then automatically be presented.
 A delay of 1.5 seconds is allowed to give the user ample time to process if they choose the correct answer.

 <br>